 Consider a more constructive response to the above complaint.
 The parent could say to himself, “Despite how it feels to me, this isn’t a condemnation of me as a person, or as a parent.
 My child believes I’m not interested in her life, and that has caused her pain.
 In what ways have I tried to show my interest?
 Why did that fail to come across?”

-This is how parents can turn complaints into useful pieces of information, rather than destructive dead ends.
+This is how parents can turn complaints into useful information, rather than a destructive dead end.

 Don’t Get Distracted